canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 responsiveness and reliability of the system, especially in scenarios where time precision is critical.

-The most common `kernel parameters`_ to handle IRQ interrupts are `kthread_cpus`_ which defines the CPUs that kernel threads are allowed to run on and `isolcpus`_ used to specify CPUs to be isolated from the general `SMP`_ balancing and scheduler algorithms.
+The most common `kernel parameters`_ to handle IRQ interrupts are:
+- `kthread_cpus`_ which define the CPUs that kernel threads are allowed to run on
+- `isolcpus`_ used to specify CPUs to be isolated from the general `SMP`_ balancing and scheduler algorithms.
-The `irq_affinity`_ on  other hand it's a way to tune the system interruptions without modify the kernel boot parameters and it's the focus of this document.
+The `IRQ affinity`_ on  other hand is a way to tune the system interruptions without modifying the kernel boot parameters.
+This is the focus of this document.
-With irq_affinity, you can set a default set of CPUs which are permitted to handle incoming IRQs.
+With IRQ affinity, you can set a default set of CPUs which are permitted to handle incoming IRQs.

 First check the interruptions sources in the system, all the IRQs are listed in